preactjs/preact-www/content/en/guide/v10/differences-to-react.md

 <input onInput={e => console.log(e.target.value)} />
 ```

-If you're using [preact/compat] we'll set up this alias for `onChange` to `onInput` globally similar to React.
+If you're using [preact/compat], we'll set up this alias for `onInput` to `onChange` globally similar to React.
 This is one of the tricks we use to ensure maximum compatibility with the React ecosystem.

 ### JSX-Constructor